jamespericles/Team-Portfolio-Generator/README.md

 ### <a name="Installation"></a>Installation

-Upon downloading the repository to your local machine, run ```npm i``` from your console to install the necessary dependencies.
-Afterwards, running app.js using node will prompt you with questions related to generating your team.
+Upon downloading the repository to your local machine, run `npm i` from your console to install the necessary dependencies.
+Afterwards, `node app.js` will begin the application.
+Once finished with adding each employee, selecting `no` when being asked to continue will create a directory called `output` and a file `team.html` with all of the inputs you gave.

 ### <a name="Usage"></a>Usage